DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

 Let $\jourSK_T$ be the private key corresponding to $\jourPK_T$.
-We call $T = (\jourSK_T, \cred)$ an authentication token.
-The organization requires journalists to authenticate themselves before issuing a query or sending a message.
-To authenticate, journalists create a signature $\sigma$ on the message using $\jourSK_T$, and append the signature $\sigma$ and blind signature $\cred$ on $\jourPK_T$.
+We call the tuple $T = (\jourSK_T, \cred)$ an authentication token.
+Journalists use tokens to authenticate themselves before issuing a query or sending a message.
+To authenticate themselves, journalists create a signature $\sigma$ on the message using $\jourSK_T$ and append the signature $\sigma$ and blind signature $\cred$ on $\jourPK_T$.
+Non-authenticated messages and queries are dropped by other journalists.

-Anonymous authentication with rate-limiting could alternatively have been instantiated with $n$-times anonymous credentials~\cite{CamenischHKLM06}; single show anonymous credentials~\cite{Brands00, BaldimtsiL13}; or regular anonymous credentials~\cite{AuSMC13,PointchevalS16} made single-show.
+Anonymous authentication with rate limiting could have been instantiated alternatively with $n$-times anonymous credentials~\cite{CamenischHKLM06}, single show anonymous credentials~\cite{Brands00, BaldimtsiL13}, or regular anonymous credentials~\cite{AuSMC13,PointchevalS16} made single-show.
 We opted for the simplest approach.

-\para{Cuckoo filter} \name uses cuckoo filters~\cite{FanAK13} to represent tag collections in a space-efficient manner.
+\para{Cuckoo Filter} \name uses cuckoo filters~\cite{FanAK13} to represent tag collections in a space-efficient manner.
 The space efficiency comes at the price of having false positives when answering membership queries.
 The false negative ratio is always zero.
 The false positive ratio is a parameter chosen when instantiating the filter.
-Depending on the configuration, a cuckoo filter can compress a set to less than 2 bytes per element regardless of the elements' original size.
+Depending on the configuration, a cuckoo filter can compress a set to less than two bytes per element regardless of the elements' original size.

 Users call $\cfcompress(\cfinputset, \cfparams)$ to compute a cuckoo filter $\cuckoo$ of the input set $\cfinputset$ using the parameters specified in $\cfparams$.
 Then, $\cfcheck(\cuckoo, \cfelem)$ returns $\top$ if $\cfelem$ was added to the cuckoo filter, and $\bot$ otherwise.
 For convenience, we write $\cfintersection(\cuckoo, \cfinputset')$ to compute the intersection $\cfinputset' \cap \cfinputset$ with the elements $\cfinputset$ contained in the cuckoo filter.
 The function $\cfintersection$ can be implemented by running $\cfcheck$ on each element of $\cfinputset'$.